 View over Lake Atitlan and Volcano from Cafe Sabor Cruceno, Santa Cruz, Guatemala

-I love travel research and planning, so I’ve curated a list of five affordable international destinations, perfect for a week-long getaway from the US.
+One of my greatest joys is travel research and planning trips on a budget, so I’ve curated a list of five affordable international destinations, perfect for a week-long getaway from the U.S.

-These budget-friendly destinations offer great value, natural beauty, rich culture, and adventure, making them ideal for a memorable week-long trip.
-With shorter flight durations and affordable costs, these destinations allow you to maximize your vacation time without breaking the bank.
+These cheap places to travel offer great value, natural beauty, rich culture, and adventure, making them ideal for a memorable trip on a budget.
+With shorter flight durations and affordable costs, these destinations allow you to maximize your vacation time and keep travel costs down.

 affiliate disclosure: Please note this post may contain affiliate links.
 This means that if you make a purchase through these links, I may earn a small commission at no additional cost to you.
 I only recommend products and services that I personally use and believe in.
 Your support makes it possible for me to provide valuable travel content.
 Thank you!